ast-grep/ast-grep.github.io/website/guide/rule-config/relational-rule.md

 } while (condition)
 ```

-## Embedded rules
+## Rules as fields

-Relational rule can be embedded in atomic rule to simulate a composite rule.
+Relational rule can be used in a rule object's field as a sub rule.
+This will create a rule equivalent to a composite `all` rule.
-Please see [embedded rule](/guide/rule-config/composite-rule.html#embedded-rules) for more details.
+Please see [the section in composite rule](/guide/rule-config/composite-rule.html#combine-different-rules-as-fields) for more details.

 ## Relational Rule Mnemonics